EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 ~~~~~~~~~~~~~~~~~

 To insert data into an EOxServer instance there are several ways.
 One is the
-admin interface, which is explained in detail in the `Administration Web
+admin interface, which is explained in detail in the :ref:`Administration Web
-Application Tutorial <./admin_tutorial.html>`_.
+Application Tutorial`.

 Another convenient way to register datasets is the command line interface to
 EOxServer.
 As a Django application, the instance can be configured using the